zaccharieramzi/fastmri-reproducible-benchmark/README.md

 __Non-cartesian__: you can reconstruct non-cartesian data using the [NCPDNet](https://github.com/zaccharieramzi/fastmri-reproducible-benchmark/blob/master/fastmri_recon/models/subclassed_models/ncpdnet.py).
 It relies on the TensorFlow implementation of the NUFFT, [`tfkbnufft`](https://github.com/zaccharieramzi/tfkbnufft).
+This network will allow you to work on 2D single-coil and multi-coil data, as well as 3D single-coil data.

+__Deep Image Prior__: you can also reconstruct non-cartesian data in an untrained fashion using the [DIP model](https://github.com/zaccharieramzi/fastmri-reproducible-benchmark/blob/master/fastmri_recon/evaluate/reconstruction/dip_reconstrution.py).
+This idea originated from the [Deep Image Prior](https://dmitryulyanov.github.io/deep_image_prior) paper, and was later adapted to MRI reconstruction by different works ([Accelerated MRI with untrained Neural networks](https://arxiv.org/abs/2007.02471), [Time-Dependent Deep Image Prior for Dynamic MRI](https://arxiv.org/abs/1910.01684)).
+It currently is only used for 2D non-cartesian data (primarily for computation time reasons), but you can extend it easily to 2D cartesian data and 3D (PRs welcome).

 ## How to train the neural networks